HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 ### AI Translation and Workflow capabilities in WCM

 === "Containers"
-    You can use AI Translation in WCM for content items to translate them into different languages.
-Also the AI Workflow options allow you to automatically generate keywords, summary and translate content.
-For more information, see [# AI assistance for descriptions, keyword generation, translation, and sentiment analysis in a content item](../../manage_content/wcm_authoring/virtual_portal/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).
+    You can use Artificial Intelligence (AI) Translation in WCM to translate content items into different languages.
+The AI Workflow options, on the other hand, allow you to automatically generate keywords, summary, and translate content.
+For more information, see [AI assistance for descriptions, keyword generation, translation, and sentiment analysis in a content item](../../manage_content/wcm_authoring/virtual_portal/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).

 === "On-Premises"
     You can change the context root or hostname of an already existing virtual portal using the administration portlet.
 For more information, see [# AI assistance for descriptions, keyword generation, translation, and sentiment analysis in a content item](../../manage_content/wcm_authoring/virtual_portal/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md).